U.S. Route 44: Rhode Island

 US 44 runs 26.2 mi in Rhode Island.
 During this part of the road, US 44 is often referred to locally as "Putnam Pike" as the road runs through Rhode Island and into Putnam, Connecticut.
 US 44 enters the state at Glocester, traveling through Chepachet and Harmony, villages of Glocester, as it heads through the Waterman Reservoir towards the village of Greenville in the town of Smithfield.
 US 44 has a junction with I-295 in Smithfield at a cloverleaf interchange.
 Soon after the I-295 junction, US 44 enters the town of North Providence along Smith Street, then enters the city proper of Providence after another 1.7 mi.
 In downtown Providence, US 44 separates into one-way pairs.
 Eastbound US 44 runs along Canal Street and South Water Street (via a section of Memorial Boulevard).
 Westbound US 44 runs along South Main Street and North Main Street.
-US 44 joins I-195/US 6 at Exit 1B as they cross the Seekonk River into East Providence.
-US 44 leaves I-195/US 6 at Exit 1C just after crossing the river and continues east towards the Massachusetts state line along Taunton Avenue.
+US 1A joins US 44 at an intersection with Point Street and Wickenden Street.
+US 44 and US 1A join I-195/US 6 at Exit 1B (eastbound; old Exit 2 eastbound; the corresponding westbound exit was also formerly numbered Exit 2 but is now Exit 1C) as they cross the Seekonk River into East Providence.
+US 44 leaves I-195/US 6 at Exit 1C (eastbound; old Exit 4 eastbound) just after crossing the river and continues east towards the Massachusetts state line along Taunton Avenue.